 It is important to note that fibromyalgia can occur in people with rheumatoid arthritis, SLE, or osteoarthritis.
 Thus, it may be difficult to determine whether symptoms of chronic pain and fatigue are caused by fibromyalgia or another condition.

 - Ankylosing spondylitis (AS) — AS is a chronic, progressive, inflammatory disease involving joints of the spine.
 This condition leads to stiffness, pain, and decreased movement of the spine.
 AS also causes characteristic findings that can be seen on x-ray, which are absent in people with fibromyalgia.
 In contrast, spinal motion and x-rays are usually normal in people with fibromyalgia.
-(See "Patient information: Ankylosing spondylitis and spondyloarthritis (Beyond the Basics)".)
+(See "Patient information: Ankylosing spondylitis and other spondyloarthritis (Beyond the Basics)".)

 - Polymyalgia rheumatica (PMR) — PMR is an episodic, chronic, inflammatory condition that causes stiffness and pain in the shoulders, hips, or other regions.
 The disorder, which primarily affects individuals over age 50, is frequently associated with inflammation of certain large arteries.
 PMR is differentiated from fibromyalgia based upon a person's medical history, physical examination, and blood tests.
 (See "Patient information: Polymyalgia rheumatica and giant cell (temporal) arteritis (Beyond the Basics)".)